Hell Cave

 Hell Cave (Jama Pekel) is a karst cave in the settlement of Zalog pri Šempetru in Slovenia.

 Name

 Across Slovenia there are many oronyms, regional names, and microtoponyms named Pekel or 'hell'.
-In folk geography, the name was used to metaphorically designate chasms, caves, shafts and other narrow, dark places; for example, in Kropa there is an oeconym Pekel originally referring to a blacksmith's shop.
+In folk geography, the name was used to metaphorically designate chasms, caves, shafts and other narrow, dark places; for example, in Kropa there is the estate name Pekel originally referring to a blacksmith's shop.
 Semantically related names in Slovenia include Devil's Hole (Vragova luknja) in the settlement of Okrog and Devil's Ravine (Hudičev graben) in the settlement of Parož.
 The cave's dark, black entrance inspired the idea that the Devil lived inside.

 Other stories of the name's origin say that one of the rocks near the entrance was thought to look like the Devil or that warm water vapour drifting from the cave in the winter had an eerie effect.
 See also Hell Gorge, Pekel, Maribor, and Pekel, Trebnje.